ijnek/nao_description/README.md

 ## Environment

-Developed and tested on ros2 foxy, on Ubuntu 20.04
+Tested for ROS2 FOXY, on Ubuntu 20.04

 ## Using in another launch file